 Under the Utilities Commission Act (UCA), public utilities are required to periodically file long-term resource plans (LTRPs) for review by the British Columbia Utilities Commission (BCUC).
-The purpose of these plans is for utilities to identify the means by which they intend to serve the future demand for energy of their customers.
+The purpose of these plans is to encourage proactive resource planning by public utilities to ensure the cost-effective development of facilities and infrastructure to meet the long-term needs of their customers.
 The BCUC has developed these Resource Planning Guidelines (Guidelines) to promote the filing of LTRPs which contain the information necessary for the BCUC to efficiently and effectively review LTRPs in accordance with section 44.1 of the Utilities Commission Act (UCA).
 The Guidelines set out the information that the BCUC generally requires to evaluate the various components of an LTRP, and to determine whether carrying out the LTRP would be in the public interest.
 The BCUC may also order utilities to file certain information in future LTRPs pursuant to section 44.1(2) of the UCA, for example as part of the BCUC's decision on whether to accept an LTRP.
 In the case of any potential conflicts with the Guidelines, BCUC orders take precedence over these Guidelines.